Tensor Computation of Euler Characteristic Functions and Transforms: Experiments

-The results for ImageNet are shown in \figref{results_imagenet_speedup}.
-As with Fashion-MNIST, as the number of directions increases, the speedup of our method over \eucalc increases.
-However, as the complexes are significantly larger, for $25$ directions the speedup of our method ranges from $25$ times to $170$ times.
-As \eucalc does not explicitly depend on the number of heights, its runtime remained constant as the number of heights used increases.
-However, our method's speedup factor increases as the number of heights increases (despite requiring more vector computation).
-While this appears counterintuitive, in reality the vectorized code encounters less efficient memory access patterns at lower numbers of heights, which leads to a smaller advantage over \eucalc with the smaller tensor values.
+The average speedup results on the ImageNet are shown in \figref{exp_wect_imagenet}.
+When comparing against \eucalc (both with and without the vectorization step, in Figures~\ref{fig:exp_wect_imagenet-eucalc_v_pyect_cpu}--\ref{fig:exp_wect_imagenet-eucalc_vect_v_pyect_cuda}), \pyect demonstrates a significant speedup in both CPU and GPU implementations.
+This speedup is especially pronounced for the GPU implementation of \pyect, as it is much more stable to large numbers of directions and filtration height values.
+Due to the large size of the complexes in this dataset, the CPU speedup of \pyect is less pronounced than on the Fashion-MNIST dataset (especially for large numbers of directions and heights).
+Furthermore, the vectorization time of \eucalc is less impactful on this dataset, as the vectorization step is less significant compared to the overall runtime for the large complexes.
+In the GPU implementation of \pyect, we observe a trend where the average speedup increases as the number of height filtration values increases.
+While this behavior appears counterintuitive, in reality the vectorized code encounters less efficient memory access patterns at lower numbers of heights, which leads to a smaller advantage over \eucalc with the smaller tensor values.
 For a technical description of memory access patterns specific to the GPU hardware used in these experiments, we refer the reader to \cite{gpu2025}.

-For both of these datasets, \pyect demonstrates a significant speedup over \eucalc.
-Note, however, that \eucalc computes exact height values for the WECT, whereas our method computes a vectorization of the WECT.
-Of course, in many applied settings, vectorizations are more desirable than exact heights due to their utility in machine learning and statistical pipelines.
-Obtaining a vectorization from \eucalc involves an additional step that further slows it down in comparison to \pyect.
-The above experiments demonstrate that \pyect admits large speedups when compared to \eucalc, even without the additional step of producing a vectorization in \eucalc.
+In the comparison against \dect (Figures~\ref{fig:exp_wect_imagenet-dect_v_pyect_cpu} and \ref{fig:exp_wect_imagenet-dect_v_pyect_cuda}), \pyect again demonstrates significant speedups.
+In fact, due to the large size of the complexes in this dataset, \dect was unable to compute the WECT for large numbers of directions and height values (due to memory constraints on the GPU).
+This results in the appearance of missing values in Figures \ref{fig:exp_wect_imagenet-dect_v_pyect_cpu} and \ref{fig:exp_wect_imagenet-dect_v_pyect_cuda}.
+Note, however, that \pyect is still able to compute the WECT in these scenarios, demonstrating its memory efficiency.
+Furthermore, in the cases where the WECT could be computed by \dect, the \pyect implementation outperforms \dect for larger numbers of directions and height filtration values.